outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    `-t` allocates a pseudo-TTY connected to the container's STDIN.
 4. `--rm` automatically remove the container when it exits.
 5. `-w` lets the COMMAND (i.e. *bash*) be executed inside the given directory (created on demand).
+6. `--net, --network` connects the container to a network.
+By default, it is *bridge*.
+Details are discussed in later sections.
 6. `-u, --user` runs the image as a non-root user.
 Attention that, the username is that within the container.
 So the image creator should create that name in Dockerfile.
 7. *bash* overrides CMD instruction by Dockerfile.